saltstack/salt-get-started/config/jinja.md

 pillar files, and other files managed by Salt.

 Salt lets you use Jinja to access minion configuration values, grains and pillar data, and call Salt execution modules.
-This is in additional to the standard control structures and Python data types that are already available in Jinja.
+This is in addition to the standard control structures and Python data types that are already available in Jinja.